CUTTING DOWN TALL POPPIES

 Shiels’ End Game

-Early in the New Year David Syme heard that Munro was in financial difficulties and made it clear he no longer enjoyed his confidence and privately urged his resignation.
+Early in the January 1892 Syme heard that Munro was in financial difficulties and made it clear he no longer enjoyed his confidence, privately urging his resignation.
 In a deal it was agreed The Age would support Shiels as Premier in return for promoting Munro as the new Agent General in London.
 This it did in its editorial of 8th January 1892.
 The Cabinet duly approved Munro as the next Agent-General, and Shiels as the new Premier, to take effect from 16th February when the position became vacant.
 Soon afterwards, Munro bolted for London, his Federal Building Society and his Real Estate Bank having suspended payments.
 The latter was in process of liquidation, with losses of £1,027,000.

 ‘The lines are out of joint – oh!
 Cursed Speight

 That ever I was born to set them right.’

 Fifteen months later Allison Smith met the same fate.

 High resolution versions of some of the photographs in this chapter may be found on Smugmug.

 - H.G.
 Turner, A History of the Colony of Victoria, Volume II, 1854-1900, London, 1904, p.
 258. ↑

 - Margot Beevor, Duncan Gillies, Australian Dictionary of Biography, Vol. 4, MUP, 1972. ↑

 - Age, 18 June 1890, p.
 6. A map of the proposed lines is provided. ↑